 As a regional office of the National Audubon Society, we align and fully support Audubon’s Climate Initiative.
 As stated by Audubon, “Climate change is an existential threat to birds and people, and addressing this threat requires sustained, targeted action across the country and the world.
 To that end, Audubon has set a goal of contributing to emissions reductions of at least 80 percent of 1990 levels by 2050.”

-As an Audubon regional office, we need to not only to work with our members and partners to press for proactive actions in the face of climate change but we also need to ensure our internally operations reflect the values we are put forth in our conservation programs.
+As an Audubon regional office, we need to not only work with our members and partners to press for proactive actions in the face of climate change but we also need to ensure our internal operations reflect the values we put forth in our conservation programs.
 Audubon Rockies is committed to reducing the impact we as an office have on our planet, and to working to preserve quality habitat needed for birds in a climate-challenged future.

 Therefore, Audubon Rockies is adopting the following office and travel policies in order to reduce our own carbon footprint.
 This announcement serves to capture our commitment to act thoughtfully and responsibly in light of the deleterious effects associated with climate change.